Birds of Prey (2020 film): Marketing

 Marketing began on January 21, 2019, when a first-look production video of the characters and costumes titled "See You Soon" was released by Warner Bros. via YouTube.
 DC Comics published a promotional trade paperback anthology featuring stories based on the film on November 12, 2019.
-The first teaser debuted exclusively in theatres on September 5, 2019, in front of screenings for It: Chapter Two; it begins with a shot of a red balloon, deceiving viewers into thinking said film had started, before Quinn walks into the scene and declared that she is "so fucking over clowns" before popping the balloon by smashing it with her mallet, in a collective reference to It / Pennywise the Dancing Clown and the Joker.
+The first teaser debuted exclusively in theatres on September 5, 2019, in front of screenings for It: Chapter Two; it begins with a shot of a red balloon, deceiving viewers into thinking said film had started, before Quinn walks into the scene and declares that she is "so fucking over clowns" after popping the balloon by smashing it with her mallet, in a collective reference to It / Pennywise the Dancing Clown and the Joker.

 A short teaser was released on the film's social media pages, announcing the first official trailer would be released on October 1, 2019.
 A series of posters, which also announced the trailer debut, was released the same day.
 On December 5, 2019, Birds of Prey held a panel at the annual CCXP in Brazil, showing the first five minutes of the film, and the second official trailer, which was released online on January 9, 2020.

 A three-day pop-up event named Harleywood was also organized at the Hollywood and Highland Center with the presence of the cast on the launch day.
 Artists who contributed to the soundtrack were also present to promote it, with Charlotte Lawrence and Doja Cat performing.